hrz1365/EC_project/README.md

 # Scripts
 ## R scripts
--ancillary_functions.R: An script that contains several functions used in the program.
+- ancillary_functions.R: An script that contains several functions used in the program.